-Taboule is a famous Lebanese salad and is considered one of its national salads.
+Taboule is a famous Lebanese salad and is considered one of the country's national salads.
+This parsley salad features fresh herbs as the main ingredient, giving it its distinctive vibrant green color.

 It is mostly referred to as tabouli, tabooli, or tabbouleh and is pronounced as tah·boo·li in Arabic.